nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 This plugin type allows it to update or rewrite the _portalAppSetup_ that is passed to Portal Apps at startup.
 This can be used to add extra config or user properties from a context.
-Additionally, this plugin allows it to pass extra _clientServices_ to Portal Apps or replace one of the default ones.
+Additionally, this plugin allows it passing extra _clientServices_ to Portal Apps or replace one of the default ones.

 To register a new portal-app-enhancement plugin, create a plugin definition (mashroom.\[json,ts,js,yaml\]) like this: